 Every year we build a temporary canopied auditorium against the backdrop of Holland House, in the centre of Holland Park, West London, where we hold all our main-stage opera performances.
 The auditorium is covered and has a total capacity of 1,000 well-appointed, comfortable seats.

-There is no dress code at Opera Holland Park, although as a reference you may like to dress smart casual.
+There is no dress code at Opera Holland Park and we pride ourselves on our informal and welcoming atmosphere.
 The theatre is a covered outdoor venue.
 As it can become cooler towards the end of the evening, we recommend that you bring a jacket or a wrap with you.

 There are three surtitle machines, located in the centre and on either side of the stage.
 At certain times and from particular seats the surtitle system is not always fully visible.
 We would ask you to understand the unique nature of the theatre.